Gossamer Gear Mariposa – Review

-The load lifters are sturdy on this lightweight pack and allow you to adjust the backpack’s fit.
+The load lifters are sturdy on this lightweight pack, allowing you to adjust the backpack’s fit.
 The shoulder straps also contain plastic attachment loops in two locations, which support the pack’s overall versatility if you need to attach additional gear.

 The Mariposa does not have side compression straps due to the pocket locations, but it has an abundance of attachment loops that allow you to create your attachment or compression system with lines and locs or small bungee cords.

-There are an ice ax loop and two clips at the bottom of the pack, but you will need to add your straps or cord to use these.
+There is an ice ax loop and two clips at the bottom of the pack, but you must add your straps or cord to use these.
 There are also two side clips for the OTT (Over-The-Top) closure system.
 The lack of straps or cords does not allow you to compress the Mariposa unless you rig your system using the loops provided.

 Gossamer Gear Mariposa Review – Storage

 There is a lot of room in the Gossamer Gear Mariposa 60 backpack, and I initially thought all of the pockets would not be used, but the old saying that if there is space, it will get used holds true.

 - Main Pack Body: 36L